Graduate Course Catalog

 MGMT 6540 Asia-Global Leadership IV (3) - Competing internationally is no longer limited to large multinational corporations.
 The globalization of production and markets, the decline in barriers to trade, and the development of the internet, world wide web, and transportation technologies have allowed even small companies access to global markets and supply chains.
 The objective of this course is to examine ways to design a strategy for competing efficiently in global markets.
 In a given industry, what are the mechanisms for market entry?
 How can international opportunities be evaluated and understood?
 What are the factors underpinning the success of global competitors in a given industry?
 How do you redesign the value chain of the firm across the globe?
 How do you successfully enter foreign markets?
 This course has a regional focus on Asia and includes an international business consulting project and an immersion experience in Asia.

-MGMT 6620 European Union-Global Leadership II (3) - Leaders in business organizations increasingly work globally and in multicultural environments.
+MGMT 6700 European Union-Global Leadership I (2) - Leaders in business organizations increasingly work globally and in multicultural environments.
 You may work regularly with customers, suppliers, and partners abroad, or as part of a globally dispersed cross-functional team, or as a manager on an international assignment.
 In all of these contexts, your effectiveness as a leader depends on how well you understand and are able to manage in a global context.
 This course has a regional focus on the European Union and includes an international business consulting project and an immersion experience in a major Western European city.

-MGMT 6630 Latin America-Global Leadership III (3) - This course provides a basis for understanding the Latin American external business environment from a social, cultural, economic, and political perspective, as well as its effect on managerial decisions.
+MGMT 6710 Latin America-Global Leadership II (2) - This course provides a basis for understanding the Latin American external business environment from a social, cultural, economic, and political perspective, as well as its effect on managerial decisions.
 General international business theory is covered with lectures, case studies, and readings focused primarily on the countries of Argentina, Brazil, Colombia, Mexico, and Venezuela.
 Effective people management is a key to organizational functioning and success in that region.
 Therefore, individual competencies required to be an effective manager in Latin America are also identified.
 Those managerial competencies are studied within four categories: leadership, attitudinal, motivational, and cross-cultural.
-A direct experience for students is also provided through an international business consulting project, and a trip to a major Latin American city
+A direct experience for students is also provided through an international business consulting project, and a trip to a major Latin American city.

 All aspects of the global business strategy simulation parallel the functioning of the actual action camera and drone market, thus allowing students (1) to think rationally and logically in deciding what to do and (2) to get valuable practice in making a variety of different business decisions under circumstances that mirror real-world competitive conditions.

-MGMT 7110 Negotiations (3) - Prerequisite: MGMT 3010 or equivalent.
-The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
+MGMT 7110 Negotiations (3) - The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
 Emphasis is on systematic preparation of a negotiating strategy.
 In-class exercises, role plays, and simulations are used by students to test their strategies and tactics.

-MGMT 7120 Competition and Strategy (3) - Prerequisite: MGMT 4010 or equivalent.
-Analytical tools are presented for formulating competitive strategies.
+MGMT 7120 Competition and Strategy (3) - Analytical tools are presented for formulating competitive strategies.
 In-depth analysis of several industries and competitors is undertaken to help predict competitors’ behavior and future industry evolution.
 Additional considerations include how government, technology, and other environmental factors affect competition.
 This course also provides analytical approaches to examine the corporate strategies of diversified firms.
 The principal focus will be on high technology industries and services.

 MGMT 7140 New Product Development in the Hospitality Industry (3) - This course teaches students the fundamentals of new product development and provides first-hand experiences through application.
 It provides an understanding of the design innovation process and a set of tools and experiences in finding and developing innovative solutions to address strategic business problems in any industry.
 Students explore creativity from an individual and team perspective as they identify innovation opportunities and develop and prototype potential solutions.
 Students examine the key concepts of the design innovation process and apply these concepts in a systematic way to the problem of crafting compelling and competitive offerings.
 The format of the course is a mixture of lecture, exercises, activities, guest speakers, and field work, drawing from the wealth of examples found in New Orleans and specifically in the New Orleans hospitality industry.
 The course incorporates a group project in which students design an innovative prototype or proof of concept for a new product or service.